RevereCRE/relay-nextjs/website/docs/configuration.md

   createClientEnvironment: () => getClientEnvironment()!,
   // Gets server side props for the page.
   serverSideProps: async (ctx) => {
+    // This is an example of getting an auth token from the request context.
+    // If you don't need to authenticate users this can be removed and return an
+    // empty object instead.
     const { getTokenFromCtx } = await import('lib/server/auth');
     const token = await getTokenFromCtx(ctx);
     if (token == null) {